youngde811/Shakespearean-Insult-Generator/README.md

 ### Annoying Codewords ###

-As of relese _1.8.0_, _Shakespeare Slander_ has a new drawer page that will retrieve hundreds of "code words" intendended to annoy our Three Letter Agencies if they're snooping illegally (they always are).
+As of relese _1.8.0_, _Shakespeare Slander_ has a new drawer page that will retrieve hundreds of "code words" intended to annoy our Three Letter Agencies if they're snooping illegally (they always are).
 The app talks with a Python Django server I wrote that runs somewhere in the ether, and populates the new drawer page with nifty code words sure to attract attention.